icons8/lunacy-docs/docs/styling.md

 Tints are a quick and easy way to apply a color to grouped layers and component instances.
 They are particularly useful when you need to adjust the color of a semi-filled layer or a complex icon (see the demo below).

-<video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/styling-tintsph.png" height="auto"><source src="/public/styling-tints.mp4" type="video/mp4"></video>
+<video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/styling-tintsph2.png" height="auto"><source src="/public/styling-tints2.mp4" type="video/mp4"></video>

 The **Tints** section appears in the Inspector only when you select a group layer or a component.

-Unlike other styling options, you can apply only one tint to an layer.
+Unlike other styling options, you can apply only one tint to a layer.

 ### Tint Overrides